pagkly/Zed/Investopedia3/How Credit Card Balances Work.md

 How Credit Card Balances Work
 ## What Is a Credit Card Balance?

-A credit card balance is the total amount of money you owe to your [credit card company](https://www.investopedia.com/articles/personal-finance/080916/how-credit-card-companies-make-money.asp).
+A credit card balance is the total amount of money you owe to your [[credit card company]](https://www.investopedia.com/articles/personal-finance/080916/how-credit-card-companies-make-money.asp).
 The balance changes based on when and how the card is used.

 When you use your credit card to make a purchase, the balance increases.
 When you make a payment, the balance decreases.
-Any balance that remains at the end of the [billing cycle](https://www.investopedia.com/terms/b/billing-cycle.asp) is carried over to the next month's bill.
+Any balance that remains at the end of the [[billing cycle]](https://www.investopedia.com/terms/b/billing-cycle.asp) is carried over to the next month's bill.

-Credit card balances are important factors to figure out your [credit score](https://www.investopedia.com/financial-edge/1111/what-credit-score-should-you-have.aspx).
+Credit card balances are important factors to figure out your [[credit score]](https://www.investopedia.com/financial-edge/1111/what-credit-score-should-you-have.aspx).
 Future creditors look at your balances to determine whether you're worthy to take out additional credit.

 ### Key Takeaways